 Get all the tools & resources you need to settle down in Canada and start your career after you graduate!

-As an international student, Brock International Services, along with Brock’s department of Coop, Career and Experiential Education, can support you throughout each step of your pathway to career success and settlement.
+As an international student, you can receive support from both Brock International Services and Brock’s department of Coop, Career and Experiential Education; they can guide you throughout each step of your pathway to career success and settlement.
 From assisting with your work permit application to reviewing your resume, exploring your career options to transitioning into Canadian society, Brock University’s support services are here to guide you!

 Journey to Success: An International Perspective